Total

 Total GHG in Gg of CO₂ eq.

-The latest emission projections t were published in 2023.
-They were modelled according to two scenarios - the Scenario with Measures (WEM) and the Scenario with Additional Measures (WAM).
-The WEM scenario contains approved legislation and measures to reduce emissions.
-In addition, the WAM scenario contains further, additional plant measures envisaged that are likely to be needed to sufficiently reduce emissions and achieve the mitigation targets.
+The emission projections published in 2025 in the Greenhouse Gas Emissions Projections Report and the first Biennial Transparency Report were prepared under two scenarios – the WEM Scenario and the WAM Scenario.
+The WEM Scenario includes approved legislation and emission reduction measures.
+The WAM Scenario also includes the additional measures that are likely to be needed to sufficiently reduce emissions and achieve the targets.

 Total Emissions in kt